Spring 2018 UW Germanics Newsletter

 Chair, Germanics

 Yikai Xu, German 101: "As a math major, I am looking forward to exploring the beauty of math throughout the language of famous German mathematicians."
 Yikai Xu writes: "As an International student at the University of Washington, I consider German as my second foreign language.
 Honestly, I am not required to learn a new language for graduation.
-However, I believe languages, as the most direct and effective tool of communication, establish bridges between different nations,… Read more
+However, I believe languages, as the most direct and effective tool… Read more

 Germanics faculty member Jason Groves, together with collaborator Jesse Oak Taylor (English), are wrapping up the second year of their Simpson Center-funded cross-disciplinary research cluster with a host of talks on topics ranging from plants running amok in German “cli-fi” to the biological effects of plastic pollution to the development of musical instruments for rescued parrots to the experience of energy in everyday life.
 Special guests include UW Germanics alumna Heather Sullivan,… Read more